Marathon House: Construction

 The building was first proposed in 1955 at the beginning of 1955-64 property boom (The Property Masters by Peter Scott gives an account of new methods of finance that contributed to it).
 Construction, originally estimated to cost £2.2m, began in 1957, the tower was topped out in April 1959, the building was occupied in November 1959 and completed and formally opened in 1960.
 The consulting engineers were W. V. Zinn (structural) and Edward A. Pearce and Partners (mechanical and electrical).
 Quantity Surveyors were H. R. Heasman and Partners.
 Sir Robert McAlpine & Sons Ltd was the main contractor and the curtain wall (including glass and glazing) was undertaken by Williams and Williams Ltd. (Source: The Consulting Engineer.
 1959.
 Vol. 16. p.
 80).

 The building featured the first use in the UK of a new technique of colouring glass by flowing a coloured resin over the glass, giving it a green hue later popular with airport control towers.

 The 1998 conversion to residential property was designed by Leighton Carr and the development was undertaken by Berkeley Homes.
 The facade was specified by Cladtech Ltd. and constructed by the Dutch firm Schelderbouw BV, now part of Permasteelisa S.p.A.
 (Vittorio Veneto); Interpane Glas Industrie AG (Lauenförde) provided the glass.
 Electrical work was undertaken by Dennis Cox.

 History

-The site, now given the postal address 200 Marylebone Road, was formerly occupied by houses numbered from 176-204.
+The site, now given the postal address 200 Marylebone Road, was formerly occupied by houses numbered from 176 to 204.
 The building, originally constructed as a speculative investment by Lew Hammerson, was let before construction was finished to the Wakefield group by his cousins Cyril and Lionel Mendoza who ran a family estate agency business.
 It was home to a number of companies during its commercial history and changed its name (and street number and post code) several times, from Castrol House to Burmah Castrol House to Leyland House, and finally to Marathon House: